Non-Compete Agreement Template

 Non-compete agreements?
 Yeah, they’re losing their grip in the U.S., and it’s been happening fast.
 Both the feds and individual states are stepping up to curb their use, especially for low-wage workers and certain industries.
 Here's a quick rundown of what’s going on:

-The FTC is coming in hot with a proposed rule to ban non-competes across the country.
+• Federal Level: In 2024, the FTC came in hot with a proposed rule to ban non-competes across the country.
+The rule isn’t final yet, but it’s clear the tide is turning against non-competes on a national scale.
 The idea?
 To help people switch jobs more easily, negotiate better pay, and keep competition thriving.
-The rule isn’t final yet, but it’s clear the tide is turning against non-competes on a national scale.

 Why the Crackdown?
 It’s About Worker Mobility and Fair Competition